Etherpod/Ship-Enhancements/README.md

 - **Ship Scout Photo Mode**: Lets you switch to photo mode on the ship's scout launcher.
 It will default to photo mode if scout launching is disabled.
 - **Signalscope Component**: Turns the ship's signalscope into a fully functioning ship component.
 If you damage it, you won't be able to receive or broadcast signals from the ship until you repair it.
 - **Ship Signal**: Adds a signal for the ship on the Outer Wilds Ventures frequency.
 The signal will stop if the ship's signalscope is damaged.
 Slate also said they added a "command transmitter" to your signalscope, whatever that means.
+- **Ship Horn**: Lets you honk by pressing the flashlight keybind while the ship's signalscope is equipped.
+You can pick from a variety of horn noises.
 - **Clock**: Adds a clock to the cockpit that tells the time in minutes and seconds.
 It makes a nice ticking sound, if you like that sort of background noise.
 - **Ernesto**: Adds Ernesto to the cockpit.
 You can talk to him if you're bored.
 - **Ship Item Placement**: Lets you place items inside or on top of your ship.